futo-org/grayjay-plugin-niconico/README.md

 -   [ ] load user historical live streams and current livestream into creator feed
 -   [ ] support playlists as recommendations
--   [ ] this doesn't currently work in Grayjay there needs to be some Grayjay dev to enable the HLS player to user the custom HTTP client cookies
+-   [ ] this doesn't currently work in Grayjay there needs to be some Grayjay dev to enable the HLS player to use the custom HTTP client cookies